nushell/nushell.github.io/book/installation.md

 ## Building from source

-We can also build our own Nu from source directly from github.
+We can also build our own Nu from source directly from GitHub.
 This gives us immediate access to the latest Nu features and bug fixes.

 <<< @/snippets/installation/git_clone_nu.sh

-Git will clone the main nushell repo for us.
+Git will clone the main Nushell repo for us.
 From there, we can build and run Nu if we are using `rustup` with:

 <<< @/snippets/installation/build_nu_from_source.sh